 \subsection{Experimental Results}

 \textbf{Attack Effectiveness.} Table \ref{tab:main_results} demonstrates the effectiveness of the three zero-query black-box attacks.
-For each attack, we fix a representation hyperparameter settings that are chosen to keep the harmful content clearly visible to humans while inducing substantial omissions by \VideoLLMs.
+For each attack, we fix a reference hyperparameter setting that ensures the harmful content remains clearly visible to humans while inducing substantial omissions by \VideoLLMs.
 Attackers can readily tune these parameters to suit their own objectives.

 For \textbf{FRA}, we set the harmful clip duration to $t_r = 4$ seconds.
 In nearly all cases, the HOR is close to 100\%, indicating that harmful frames are either skipped or suppressed during sparse sampling.
 Remarkably, even without access to the sampling mechanism of \VideoLLMs, random insertion already yields near-perfect omission.
 Furthermore, our results show that SG4V, which employs key frame selection instead of uniform sampling, still fails to detect the inserted harmful content.
 This indicates that the primary cause of the omission lies in the sparsity of sampling, rather than the specific strategy used to select frames.
 For \textbf{PPA}, we insert the harmful clip into the bottom-right corner with a scaling ratio of $\eta = 0.2$ relative to the original video height and width.
 This configuration ensures clear visibility to viewers while exploiting the token under-sampling and modality fusion imbalance flaws.
 Most models overlook the inserted harmful content entirely.
 LLaVA-based models perform slightly better on pornography, likely because their AnyRes technique preserves more spatial details, but their HOR is still high enough (worst case: 41\%), revealing a substantial safety risk.
 For \textbf{TOA}, we set the overlay opacity to $\alpha = 0.5$, making the harmful video clearly recognizable in all frames.
 However, all models still exhibit high HORs, showing a systematic blind spot to the overlaid harmful content.
 Both \LNDPO and \SGV yield nearly 100\% HOR across all categories, demonstrating that even globally visible cues escape detection.
 This highlights a critical need to mitigate visual signal attenuation in multimodal fusion.